-This makes the Sonos Beam the most attractive choice for those who are looking to save money but keep in mind, you can’t expect a $400 soundbar to sound like a $700 soundbar.
-If your room setup (and your expectations) are a good match for the Sonos Beam, it’s a terrific value.
+This makes the Beam the most attractive choice for those who are looking to save money but keep in mind, you can’t expect it to sound as rich or full as its sibling.
+If your room setup (and your expectations) are a good match for the Sonos Beam, it’s a great choice.
 We’ll dig into why you might still want to consider the Playbar next.

-This one is no contest: The Sonos Beam has joined the Sonos One as the company’s only smart speaker products, with the ability to run either Amazon’s Alexa or Google Assistant directly on the speaker.
+This one is no contest: The Sonos Beam is one of the company’s growing collection of smart speaker products, with the ability to run either Amazon’s Alexa or Google Assistant directly on the speaker.
 With built-in far-field voice mics that can pick out the “Hey Google,” or “Alexa” wake word, even in a noisy environment, the Beam gives you voice control over music playback as well as a host of smart home options.
 If you happen to own other Sonos components, adding a Beam lets you control those products too.

-Sonos components are famous for their relative lack of connections.
-By default, a Sonos speaker will have Wi-Fi and Ethernet, and nothing else.
-Soundbar products like the Sonos Playbar and Sonos Beam are slightly different in this area because they need to physically connect to a TV to get an audio signal.
-The Playbar uses an optical connection, whereas the Beam uses an HDMI ARC connection — by far the preferred choice for most setups — that can be fitted with an optional (and included) optical adapter.
+Sonos components are famous for their relative lack of connection ports.
+By default, most Sonos speakers will have Wi-Fi and Ethernet, and nothing else.
+Soundbar products like the Sonos Playbar and Sonos Beam are slightly different in that they need to physically connect to a TV.
+The Playbar uses an optical connection, whereas the Beam uses an HDMI ARC connection — by far the preferred choice for most setups — that can be fitted with an included optical adapter if needed.

-The Sonos Beam also has AirPlay 2 built-in, a feature it shares with the Sonos One and Sonos Amp.
-With AirPlay 2, you can play audio directly to the Beam from any iOS device or Mac computer.
+The Sonos Beam also has AirPlay 2 built-in, a feature it shares with other Sonos products like the Sonos One and Sonos Amp.
+With AirPlay 2, you can play audio directly to the Beam from compatible (read newer) iOS devices and Mac computers.
 More than music, you can also send the audio track from a Netflix movie, or any other audio source.
-If you have other Sonos speakers in your home, the Beam’s AirPlay 2 can be used as a bridge to send that same audio to any speaker in your setup.
+If you have other Sonos speakers in your home, the Beam’s AirPlay 2 can be used as a bridge to send that same audio to any speaker in your multiroom audio setup.

-With an aging optical-only connection and no AirPlay, the Sonos Playbar can’t hope to match the Beam.
+With an aging optical-only connection and no AirPlay, the Sonos Playbar can’t hope to match the Beam here.

-Ultimately, as Sonos components, you can’t go wrong with either of these soundbars, as long as your chosen room, and your expectations are a good match.
+Ultimately, as Sonos components, you can’t go wrong with either of these soundbars, as long as your chosen room and your expectations are a good match.
 And if you’re looking for a soundbar that doesn’t necessarily need to connect to Sonos products, check out our list of the Best Soundbars for a host of other options.

 - The best soundbars for 2020